tip-org/tools-paper/paper.md

 functions.

 Monomorphisation is inherently incomplete.
-A complete alternative is to encode polymorphic types, as Sledgehammer does [@blanchette2013encoding].
+A complete alternative is to encode polymorphic types [@blanchette2013encoding].
 These encodings introduce overhead that slows down the provers, but we would like to add them as an alternative.

 An alternative to defunctionalisation is to specialise higher-order functions, generating all their first-order instances that are used in